Family Support

 While in treatment, clients can submit passes to visit with friends or family members from 1:00PM – 4:00PM on Saturdays.

-Family members are offered individual support while clients are participating in treatment via telephone, Zoom or email.
-Conference calls or Zoom sessions are scheduled with the client, family members and a member of our clinical team in order to offer a safe environment to address any questions, concerns or expectations and establish healthy boundaries in recovery.
+Family members are offered support while clients are participating in treatment via telephone, email, or by participating in an optional one-hour, weekly family support zoom meeting.
+If a client submits a request, clinical staff can schedule conference calls and/or Zoom sessions with family members and a counsellor in order to offer a safe environment to address any questions, concerns, expectations, and/or to establish healthy boundaries and communication to support recovery.

 Family Resources